First Lady Melania Trump does not appear to be in step with her husband when it comes to LeBron James.

 The statement took a positive approach to James’ work — and notably kept the president’s contentious rhetoric out of it.
 A senior White House official since told ABC News that Melania Trump is not “taking sides” against the president.
 "That wasn't her taking sides — that was her office [sticking] to what she is focused on, which is using Be Best for what it's intended — to help children," the official said.

 Melania Trump, who has developed a reputation as a silent, uncomfortable, and private first lady, has rarely taken a stance against any of Donald Trump’s controversial policies or tweets.
-She released a statement saying she ”hates to see children separated from their families” at the border as a result of the administration’s zero-tolerance immigration policy and was criticized for doing too little, too late.
-Her visit to detention centers at the border stoked further controversy about her stance on the issue when she was photographed wearing a jacket reading, “I REALLY DON’T CARE, DO U?”.
+She released a statement saying she ”hates to see children separated from their families” at the border as a result of the administration’s zero-tolerance immigration policy and was criticised for doing too little, too late.
+Her visit to detention centres at the border stoked further controversy about her stance on the issue when she was photographed wearing a jacket reading, “I REALLY DON’T CARE, DO U?”.

 Her true opinions remain hard to pin down, but various outlets report that Melania Trump’s priorities still widely differ from her husband’s, and the apparent dissonance between the pair serves to reinforce the strangeness of this administration — one in which the president uses his Twitter account to issue both policy announcements and personal opinions, and it’s not always clear which is which.
 With the first lady jumping into the fray, translating a celebrity feud into political action, it becomes even more difficult to tell the difference.